Kejimkujik National Park: Geography

 The Mersey River flowing over exposed bedrock in Kejimkujik.

 The park is located in a flat plain.
 Its highest point, Mount Tom, is at 180 m.
 Precambrian to Ordovician quartzite and slate form the bedrock, along with Devonian granite.
 These rocks provide few nutrients to the soils that develop from them.
 Podzols are found in well-drained areas, which poorly-drained areas are dominated by Gleysols and peat bog.

 Fifteen percent of the park is covered by lakes.
-Evidence of the Last Glacial Period include drumlins, erratics, and eskers.
-Major rivers include the Mersey, and the Shelburne, major lakes include Kejimikujik, and Luxton.
+Evidence of the Last Glacial Period include drumlins, erratics, and eskers scattered throughout the park.
+Major rivers include the Mersey and the Shelburne (which runs just south of Kejimkujik).
+The park is renowned for its numerous freshwater lakes, with some 46 lakes occurring within the park's boundaries.
+The largest of these are Kejimkujik (Nova Scotia's second largest freshwater lake), Peskowesk, and Peskawa.

 Climate

 The park has a humid continental climate (Köppen climate classification Dfb) with four distinct seasons.
 Being located inland, in the western part of Nova Scotia, the park has warmer temperatures and higher precipitation than eastern sections of Nova Scotia.
 Winters are cold with a January average of -5.0 C. During this time of the year, the maximum temperature often stays below freezing although frequent mild spells push maximum temperatures above freezing frequently (about 12–19 days from December to February) and occasionally above 10 C when the wind is from the southwest.
 On average, there are 3.3 days where the temperature falls below -20.0 C per year.
 Winters are characterized by stretches of unsettled weather, resulting in high precipitation and cloud cover.
 Snowfall is high, averaging 243.7 cm a year.

 Summers are warm with a July average of 19.6 C and precipitation is lower (though significant) than the winter months.
 Temperatures in the park rarely exceed 30.0 C, occurring on 5.9 days per year owing to the moderating influence of the ocean.
 Spring and fall are transitional seasons that feature mild temperature although they are unpredictable.
 The park receives 1453.0 mm of precipitation per year, which is fairly evenly distributed throughout the year.